Chengqunniu/T1A3/README.md

 ***Highest Priority***

 The system will first display a message asking users to enter the customer's information.
-User could enter the customer's information at the terminal.
+Users could enter the customer's information at the terminal.
 System will read the input and check wether it is an valid input.
 If not, the system will display an error message and allowing users to enter again.
 Once the system receives a valid input, it will store the customer's information.

 Checklist-items: